Gyeongbokgung Palace Guide (things to do + how to get there)

 Gyeongbokgung Palace is open from 9:00 AM to 5:00 PM every day except Tuesday.

-But, if you want to make the Gyeongbokgung Palace Change of Guards Ceremony, it’s best to go right before 10am or 2pm.
+BUT, if you want to make the Change of Guards Ceremony, it’s best to go right before 10am or 2pm.

 The Palace Change of Guards ceremony inside Gyeongbokgung Palace takes place twice a day, at 10:00 AM and 2:00 PM.